 WP Forms is a drag-and-drop contact form that’s at the same time easy to use and powerful.
 Besides contact forms with the WP Forms plugin, you can also build subscription forms, payment forms, and more.
 In its free version, it offers enough to satisfy all the basic needs.
 If you’ll ever need advanced features the premium version will cost you $49/Year.

 I don’t know about you but, as an internet user, I find cookie consent popups annoying.
 However, they are required by law in the EU and some other countries around the world.
 So, if your website is going to serve people in these countries then you’ll need to set it up and make your site compliant.

 CookieYes plugin makes this quite easy to do and the free version has enough customization options to make it visually fit with the rest of your website.
 In the plugin, you need to add your Google Analytics code and any other script you’d normally add to your header, so it loads only after a visitor gives consent.
-With a premium version, this can be done automatically and there are many additional features that would cost you $100/Month.
+With a premium version, this can be done automatically and there are many additional features that would cost you $100/Year.

 Alternative to consider: Complianz

 Regardless of the type of website you own these are truly the must have WordPress plugins for improving your website’s security, performance, and compliance, which is what any site owner should strive for.
 I hope this list of tried and tested plugins will save you some time so you can spend it on creating awesome content for your website.
 If you came across this article before you found the right theme for your project, make sure to check our WordPress theme portfolio.
 Have a great day!